duplaja/dans-gsheets-wp-plugin/readme.txt

 * cell (mandatory)= Cell Number or range, with :

-* class=”custom class name or names here
+* class=custom class name or names here

 For help creating an API key to use with this plugin, either check out the settings page in plugin, or the FAQ tab here.